Reference

 Schema

-If the module needs database tables, add them to sql/schema.sql and migration code through the existing migration flow.
+If the module needs database tables, add them to sql/schema.sql and migration or repair logic through the existing migration flow.

 Keep tenant ownership explicit for contributor-facing data.
-Bind destructive operations to the exact owner or site record.
+Bind destructive operations to the exact owner, site record, row, and path state.

 Media